MojosBeans100/CI-MS5-loveplants/README.md

 2. Test robots.txt file
 https://support.google.com/webmasters/answer/6062598?hl=en

-3. Google Raters
-Expertise
-Authoritativeness
-Trustworthiness
+3. Perform analytics study to determine:
-Click through rate (CTR) - how ofter users click the page link in Google search Bounce rate - how likely a user is to click the back button as soon as they land on your site Dwell time - how long user stays on page before click back through search results Session time - how long user spend on site as a whole Pagers per session - how many pages users visited before moving on
+- Click through rate - how ofter users click the Love Plants page link in Google search
+- Bounce rate - how likely a user is to click the back button as soon as they land on Love Plants
+- Dwell time - how long user stays on the Love Plants page before click back through search results
+- Session time - how long user spend on Love Plants as a whole
+- Pagers per session - how many pages users visited on Love Plants before moving on to another website

 [Back to top](#love-plants)